5 Foods to Help Lower Blood Pressure

 Check out the short video here.

 Most of us with hypertension know that keeping our salt intake to a minimum is very important.
-We also are careful with stimulants consumption such as caffeine.
+We also are careful with stimulant consumption such as caffeine.
 As far as foods we can eat to help manage our blood pressure, here are some more suggestions that can hopefully be found at the local grocery or health foods store:

 - Romaine or Cos Lettuce